canmanie-swov/EscalatingWarningsVRStudy/README.md

 # Escalating Warnings VR Study

 Welcome to the code base for the VR study on escalating distraction warnings!
 This code runs on Windows, and some changes will be required (e.g. path format, use of `subprocess` library to open Carla executable) for it to run on different machines.
 To run this experiment, you must have [DReyeVR](https://github.com/HARPLab/DReyeVR) (and therefore also Carla and UNREAL4) installed and built.
 Please see [their documentation](https://github.com/HARPLab/DReyeVR/blob/main/Docs/Install.md) for more details.

-NOTE: The `configs/DReyeVR.config` file has some changes we made such as the camera position initialization and inclusion of a flag to enable/disable manual takeover.
+The `configs/DReyeVR.config` file has some changes we made such as the camera position initialization and inclusion of a flag to enable/disable manual takeover.

 ## Running the experiment

 `cd` to this directory and execute `python run_experiment.py`.
 The default condition will be the baseline; you can change this by adding the flag `--condition=escalating`.
 The options are `baseline`, `escalating`, and `non-escalating`.

-Note: The CarlaUE4 window needs to be the active window in order to send sound to the VR headset and to allow for steering wheel or pedal input.
+The CarlaUE4 window needs to be the active window in order to send sound to the VR headset and to allow for steering wheel or pedal input.

 ### Disabling manual takeover